Coulomb gas and the Grunsky operator on a Jordan domain with corners: Introduction and main results

 for the Dirichlet integral of $u$ over $\Omega$.
 The Loewner energy was introduced as a large deviation rate function for Schramm-Loewner evolution curves, but it arises in several seemingly unrelated contexts, notably in relation to the Weil-Petersson metric on universal Teichm\"uller space, see \cite{Wa, TT, WaSurvey}.
 A curve has finite Loewner energy if and only if it is a \emph{Weil-Petersson quasicircle}, the class of which has a number of equivalent characterizations, see \cite{Wa, TT, Bi}.
 One such characterization is that $B$ is a Hilbert-Schmidt operator and in this case the Loewner energy can be written as the Fredholm determinant

-We see that the following characterization of Weil-Petersson quasicircles is an immediate consequence of Proposition \ref{Prop:PartDet}.

-\begin{theorem} Let $\eta$ be a Jordan curve and let $D$ be the interior of $\eta$.
+We see that the following characterization of Weil-Petersson quasicircles is an immediate consequence of Proposition \ref{Prop:PartDet}. \begin{theorem} Let $\eta$ be a Jordan curve and let $D$ be the interior of $\eta$.
 Then $\eta$ is a Weil-Petersson quasicircle if and only if

 in which case the limit exists and equals the Loewner energy $I^L(\eta)$. \end{theorem} What happens if $\eta$ is not a Weil-Petersson quasicircle?
 Curves with finite Loewner energy are always rectifiable but need not be $C^1$.
 However, it is easy to see from \eqref{def:Loewner-energy} that $I^L(\eta) = \infty$ if $\eta$ has a corner, which also represents the simplest possible geometric singularity if $D$ is viewed as a surface.
 The main goal of this paper is to investigate the effect that the presence of corner singularities has on the Coulomb gas.
-Clearly the free energy is finite for any Jordan curve whenever $n < \infty$ but by \eqref{PartDetId2} the determinant of the truncated Grunsky operator must diverge as $n \to \infty$ if $\eta$ is not Weil-Petersson.
+Clearly the free energy is finite for any Jordan curve whenever $n < \infty$ but by \eqref{PartDetId2} the determinant of the truncated Grunsky operator must diverge as $n \to \infty$ if $\eta$ is not a Weil-Petersson quasicircle.
 That is, the expansion of the free energy will contain terms of order between $n(n+1)$ and $1$.
 It is quite natural to expect such terms to carry geometric information about $\eta$, see Section~\ref{sect:discussion}.

-To state our main result, for $m \in \Z_+$, let $\mathcal{D}_m$ be the set of (bounded) Jordan domains with piecewise analytic boundary, which consists of $m$ analytic arcs and $m$ \emph{corners} at the points $w_p$ with interior angles $\alpha_p\pi$, $0<\alpha_p<2$, $p=1,\ldots,m$.
+To state our main result, for $m \in \Z_+$, let $\mathcal{D}_m$ be the set of (bounded) Jordan domains with piecewise analytic boundary, which consists of $m$ analytic arcs and $m$ \emph{corners} at the points $w_p$ with interior angles $\alpha_p\pi$, $0<\alpha_p<2$, $\alpha_p \neq 1$, $p=1,\ldots,m$.
 (See Section~\ref{sect:prel} for precise definitions.)
+The following theorem will be proved in Section \ref{Sec:propthm}. \begin{theorem} If $D\in\mathcal{D}_m$, then